ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Bond All
-bond_all takes two arguments: `validator_address` as an address, and `amount` as a u64.
+`bond_all` takes two arguments: `validator_address` as an address, and `amount` as a u64.
 The transition part is straightforward – the credits.aleo program is called to bond credits held by the protocol to the validator, either the next validator if one is set or to the current validator.
 In a nutshell, the concerns of the finalize portion of bond_all are to:
-Ensure there’s not credits unbonding, which means we would be unable to bond to a validator
+- Ensure there’s not credits unbonding, which means we would be unable to bond to a validator
-Bond all available microcredits to the validator (next or current).
+- Bond all available microcredits to the validator (next or current).
 Available microcredits depends on pending withdrawals.
-If a next validator is set, bond to the next validator.
+- If a next validator is set, bond to the next validator.
 Set the next validator as the current validator, and remove the next validator.
-Update the protocol state

 ```aleo